Council participates in and supports regular celebrations of our Aboriginal and Torres Strait Islander communities across Ipswich.

 SNAICC also has a network and subscriber base of over 1400 organisations and individuals, mostly Aboriginal and Torres Strait Islander, but also significant numbers of other community based services and individuals and state and federal agencies with an interest in Aboriginal and Torres Strait Islander families and children.

-In 1995, the Commonwealth Attorney General established a National Enquiry into the Separation of Aboriginal and Torres Strait Islander Children taken from their Families, to be conducted by the human Rights Commission.
+In 1995, the Commonwealth Attorney General established the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families, to be conducted by the human Rights Commission.

 The outcome of the enquiry produced the Bringing them Home report.
 This report acknowledged that 'Indigenous children have been forcibly separated from their families and communities since the very first days of the European occupation of Australia' by governments and missionaries.